Image: North Bar Gates closed (with PC Jones), Beverley c.1900 (archive ref PO-1-14-194)

 Other sources: Online volumes and updates can be found on the British History Online website.
 Just search VCH Yorkshire and the volume you want.

 What is it?
-Published research into local history, available to read at the research room in the Treasure House and local studies libraries.
+Published research into local history, available to read in the research room in the Treasure House and local studies libraries.

 What we have: We hold local newspapers dating from the 18th century to the present day, covering most of the historic East Riding.
 Newspapers are held either on microfilm or in bound volumes (where a microfilm version does not exist).
 An indexed news cuttings file is kept at the Treasure House from 1987 onwards, useful for checking events and activities of a particular time.